 - anecdotally improved reaction time, with Olympic sprinters supplementing high doses to improve “off-the-line” response.

-However GPC has the additional benefit compared to free choline, choline bitartrate or choline citrate in the fact that it lacks two fatty acid bonds that commonly decreases water solubility.
+GPC has a key advantage compared to free choline, choline bitartrate or choline citrate in the fact that it lacks the two fatty acid bonds that commonly decreases water solubility.
 Hence GPC has good water solubility and can easily cross the blood brain barrier with what is expected passive transport, which can be seen in rat studies where brain GPC levels quickly follow serum GPC levels to equalise.

 This said, much of GPC is still metabolised in the liver and gut before crossing the blood brain barrier, where it still plays a valuable role in the peripheral nervous system and as a substrate in the liver to support healthy function - 7mg/kg/day being a cited number as minimum rdi to prevent liver damage and fatty liver disease.